-Manufacturing in the U.S. is making a comeback, yet many companies face a serious challenge: They do not have enough skilled workers to meet the needs of their customers.
+Manufacturing in the U.S. has made a dramatic comeback, yet many companies face a serious challenge: They do not have enough skilled workers to meet the needs of their customers.
 According to SME research, more than half (56 percent) of manufacturers say this labor gap has impacted their company's ability to grow.

 One Midwest community college, Lake Michigan College in Benton Harbor, Michigan, is addressing this skills gap through a successful apprenticeship program.
-The program brings together on-the-job (OTJ) training, instructor-led classes and online courses by Tooling U-SME, a division of SME, which delivers versatile, competency-based learning and development solutions to manufacturers and educators across the country.
+The program brings together on-the-job (OTJ) training, instructor-led classes and on-line courses by Tooling U-SME, which delivers versatile, competency-based learning and development solutions to manufacturers and educators across the country.